 Although you can get a ton of value out of this app with the free version, you can also upgrade to a MyFitnessPal Premium account for $10 per month.
 For its wide range of features, this is one of the best free fitness apps for iPhone.

 11. Fit Radio

-Even if you subscribe to Apple Music or Spotify, it can be hard finding music you want to listen to every time you work out.
-That’s exactly where Fit Radio comes in.
-The app offers coaching for a variety or workouts, with more than 20 new workouts added every week, to motivate and tire you out at the same time.
+Even if you subscribe to Apple Music or Spotify, it can be hard to find music for listening to every time you work out.
+That’s where Fit Radio comes in.
+The app offers coaching for a variety of different workouts.
+You can also choose to listen to a specific type of music that will fit the activity that you’re doing.

 Download: Fit Radio (Free, subscription available)

 Looking for free iPhone workout apps that venture off the beaten path?
 While Pokémon GO might not be a fitness app in the traditional sense, it can definitely motivate you to move around.

 If you’re finding it difficult to stay energized long enough to go for a walk, Pokémon GO might be the motivation you need.
 Basically, this game could be the carrot on the end of the string that gets you moving without even realizing that you’re exercising.